parsingphase/parsingphase.github.io/mastodon/index.md

 [Fedifinder](https://fedifinder.glitch.me/) will also generate a similar list, with slightly different options.

+If you'd prefer a more guided / mobile-friendly version without having to download & upload files: [MoveToDon](https://www.movetodon.org/).

 At the moment, it's worth repeating the search and import every few days, as more and more Twitter users move and share their Mastodon accounts.